 The Solano Transportation Authority (STA) was created in 1990 through a Joint Powers Agreement between the cities of Benicia, Dixon, Fairfield, Rio Vista, Suisun City, Vacaville, Vallejo and the County of Solano to serve as the Congestion Management Agency for Solano County.
-As the multi-modal County Transportation Agency and the Congestion Management Agency (CMA) for the Solano area, the STA partners with various transportation and planning agencies, such as the Metropolitan Transportation Commission (MTC) and Caltrans District 4.
+As the Congestion Management Agency (CMA) for the Solano area, the STA partners with various transportation and planning agencies, such as the Metropolitan Transportation Commission (MTC) and Caltrans District 4.

 The STA is responsible for countywide transportation planning, managing and providing transportation programs and services, assisting in the delivering of local jurisdictions transportation projects, and setting transportation priorities within the county.
 STA also provides direct services to residents through a number of programs that fall under the Solano Mobility Call Center including Safe Routes to School; and Solano Mobility Programs aimed at increasing mobility for commuters, older adults, people with disabilities, and low-income residents.
+STA also manages the SolanoExpress bus service, although the individual routes are operated by Fairfield and Suisun Transit (FAST) and Solano County Transit (SolTrans) which are governed by their own Title VI policies.